Soso-h/markup_deliverables/02_formatted_manuscript/README.md

 ## Purpose/Background

 The goal of this project is to show my skills in producing a fully reproducible markup manuscript as part of a reproducible research compendium.
-If someone were to clone this repository, they should be able to run the .qmd file and generate the final PDF without errors.
+If someone were to clone my markup_deliverables repository wiht all branches and navigate to 02_formatted_manuscript folder, they should be able to run the .qmd file and generate the final PDF without errors.

 ## Contents